 It gets better:

 Though Kuma’s may have an edgy attitude, their heart is pure gold.
 They make sure to have a selection of vegetarian offerings, including an Impossible Burger.
 Every month, they pick a different charity to donate to.
-They also support local, homegrown producers and breweries, making it an extremely Chicago experience we love to share with our food tour guests.
+They also support local, homegrown producers and breweries, making it an extremely Chicago experience.

 The jibarito is yet another original Chicago sandwich, created by our vibrant Puerto Rican community.
 Though it may look like a regular sandwich, there is one element that sets it apart: